uiri/fffll/README.md

 #### Errors

 It is possible for a program to call the `die` builtin in order to stop execution immediately with an error message.
-There are currently no facilities for saving from errors.
+One may place a block of code that may die as the first number-keyed argument to save and the first name-keyed argument to save will be used to save the program from dying; the name of the name-keyed argument will be used as the name of the error message.
+If the saving block changes the value of the name referring to the error, the error is considered "saved".
+Otherwise, the error was not "saved" and will be propagated to the next save block up, if any exist.

 #### Constants